edavalosanaya/SKORE/README.txt

-Development Team: Ashkan A., Zachary B., and Eduardo Davalos SKORE (Smart Keyboard Operated by Robotic Educator) Expected time for project and proper documentation completion: March 2019
+Development Team: Ashkan A., Zachary B., and Eduardo D.
+SKORE (Smart Keyboard Operated by Robotic Educator) Expected time for project and proper documentation completion: March 2019